Skip to content

 The Australian and state and territory governments provide a range of assistance to people having difficulty with finding or sustaining affordable and appropriate housing in the private housing market.
 Housing assistance refers to both access to social housing (such as public housing) as well as targeted financial assistance for eligible Australians.

-At 30 June 2022, there were around 79,166 Indigenous households living in one of the 4 main types of social housing:
+At 30 June 2022, there were around 79,166 First Nations households living in one of the four main types of social housing:

 • 38,251 in public housing